 13 Moses said, “Oh, Lord, please send someone else.”

 Moses Leaves for Egypt

 14 The Lord’s anger burned against Moses, and he said, “What about Aaron, your brother, the Levite?
 I know that he can speak well.
 Also he is coming out to meet you.
 When he sees you, his heart will rejoice.

 15 You shall speak to him and put the words in his mouth.
-I will be with your mouth, and with his mouth, and will teach you what you shall do.
+I will be with your mouth and with his mouth, and I will teach you both what to do.
 16 He will be your spokesman to the people.
 It will happen that he will be for you, a mouth, and you will be to him as God.
-17 You shall take this staff in your hand, with which you shall perform the signs.”
+17 You shall take this staff in your hand with which you shall perform the signs.”